 Spinelli (1997) mentioned that preopening support is a concentrated, multifunctional program to launch the new franchisee.
 The franchisor has the expertise in place to provide sophisticated start-up assistance, and is leveraged in a partnership association, to the benefit of franchisee and franchisor alike.
 Not only must the franchisor create a market for the brand/service, but also all participants in the system must be sustained and nurtured.
 As such, the actions of each franchisee have bearing on overall franchisee performance.
-Unfortunately, the degree of franchisor inversely supports usually is proportionate; that struggling in franchisees receive more attention and supports.
+Unfortunately, the degree of franchisor supports is usually inversely proportionate; in that struggling franchisees receive more attention and supports.
 A key ingredient for success is a balance of franchisor resources.
-Apart from the proper level of supports in the business operation Doherty (2007), the franchisor should be creating good franchisor-franchisee relations on an ongoing basis.
-He referred to Mendelson who suggested a range of ongoing services to include; Monitoring and supports, Training, Head office' organization, Market research. advertising and promotion and communications.
+Apart from the proper level of supports in the business operation Doherty (2007), the franchisor should be creating good franchisorfranchisee relations on an ongoing basis.
+He referred to Mendelson who suggested a range of ongoing services to include; Monitoring and supports, Training, Head office' organization, Market research, advertising and promotion and communications.

-Franchisor and franchisee relationship
+Franchisor and franchisee

+relationship

 Harif (2014) explained that franchisee relationships are unique and differ from the conventional business operations, which required mutual co-existence and symbiotic relationship.
-Nevertheless, without a good understanding between franchisor and franchisee. relationship may have disputes that may require legal action for resolution.
+Nevertheless, without a good understanding between franchisor and franchisee, this relationship may have disputes that may require legal action for resolution.
 According to Ekelund (2014) the franchisee relationship is a long-term cooperation between the parties who have entered into a binding contractual agreement with specified obligations.
-Both parties are dependent of each other; the franchisor is dependent franchisee's effectiveness, the franchisee on the other hand is dependent on the help and experience from the franchisor (Harmon and Griffiths, 2008).
-According Kwong (2001) franchisor franchisee strive to maximize their own profit, therefore, the relationship between these two parties is different from a employer-employee perspective because there is less necessity for a franchisor to performance monitor the of franchisee since the franchisee makes considerable investments in his or her own outlet.
+Both parties are dependent of each other; the franchisor is dependent on franchisee's effectiveness, the franchisee on the other hand is dependent on the help and experience from the franchisor (Harmon and Griffiths, 2008).
+According to Kwong (2001) franchisor and franchisee strive to maximize their own profit, therefore, the relationship between these two parties is different from a employer-employee perspective because there is less necessity for a franchisor to monitor the performance of the franchisee since the franchisee makes considerable investments in his or her own outlet.
 The franchisor-franchisee relationship is defined as official relationship by based on the contract and it can be limit.
 Lee (1999).